The Otways : There simply is no better place on earth

 How true.
 And I'm not just agreeing because I live here and I'm biassed!
 Ask anyone.
 The Otways, or as it is officially known, the Great Otway National Park, is quite frankly a small piece of heaven.
 Check out our friendly koala above : Do you think he would want to be anywhere else?
 From Anglesea to Lorne to Apollo Bay and beyond there are just so many beautiful spots that you will literally find yourself spoilt for choice.
 Much of the Otways encompassess and includes many towns dotted along the Great Ocean Road.
 This is the most well know part of the Otways and is well visited, especially in peak seasons when these small seaside hamlets can become very crowded - so book well in advance!
 Each of these small towns is a real gem and there is a very good reason they are so popular but keep in mind that there is so much more.
 Have a good look around, take your time and find your adventurous side.
 This site deals primarily with accommodation in the Otway Ranges.
-A great deal of the accommodation available is pet friendly (Johanna is the only beach in a national park in Australia where you can bring your dog!) and you will find everything from budget to farm stay to luxury accommodation and resorts and some of the best romantic getaways in the Otways.
+A great deal of the accommodation available is pet friendly (Johanna is the only beach in a national park in Australia where you can bring your dog) and you will find everything from budget to farm stay to luxury accommodation and resorts and some of the best romantic getaways in the Otways.
 Have a good look around before you decide where to stay.
 There are lots of options available.
 Once you have made your choice simply click on the more info button and you will be directed to the accommodation provider's personal website.
 This will enable you to deal direct with the owners and save as many operators have special deals, especially in the off season.
 Thank you for thinking about holidaying in the Otways - you won't be disappointed!